iterorganization/IMAS-ParaView/docs/source/training.rst

 ========

 This page explains the examples shown in the IMAS-ParaView training that took place 17th and 18th of June 2025.
 These steps assume that you have IMAS-ParaView up and running, for this see :ref:`installing`.
 It is advised to have some experience with IMAS-ParaView before starting this, so consider reading the instructions for :ref:`usage`.
+It is recommended to stick to the order as presented here, as the later training sections introduce more advanced concepts.

 .. toctree::
    :maxdepth: 2